agrzegorek/2048-Clone/README.md

 Site link: https://ag-256.herokuapp.com/

 Run on Sinatra, the app uses JavaScript and jQuery to create a clone of the popular game: 2048.
+Hosted on Heroku.